-Assets measured at fair value on a recurring basis are summarized as follows:
+Assets measured at fair value on a recurring basis are summarized as of December 31, 2023 as follows:

-1 In accordance with GASB 72, Fair Value Measurement and Application, certain investments measured at net asset value per share have not been classified in the fair value hierarchy.
+&lt;sup>1 Certain investments measured at net asset value per share have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the Statement of Fiduciary Net Position Available for Plan Benefits.